Nationwide Children's Urgent Care

 See All Urgent Care Locations

-Use Save My Place to let us know your child needs to be seen at our Urgent Care center.
-We’ll save your place in line by giving you an arrival time.
+Use Save My Place to let us know your child needs to be seen at our urgent care center.
+We’ll save your place in line with an arrival time.

 Your Family's Health and Safety Are Our Top Priority.